epage/cargo-script-mvs/0000-cargo-script.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Can we have both script stability and make it easy to be on the latest edition?
-- Could somehow "lock" to what is currently in the shared script cache to avoid each script getting the latest version of a crate, causing churn in `target/`?
 - Since single-file packages cannot be inferred and require an explicit `--manifest-path`, is there an alternative shorthand we should provide, like a short-flag for `--manifest-path`?